appcircleio/appcircle-docusaurus/docs/enterprise-app-store/enterprise-app-store-profile.md

 ### Upload via Publish Module

-The Publish Flow steps can be customized to send the binary to the Enterprise Portal.
+The Publish Flow steps can be customized to send the binary to the Enterprise App Store.
 For more information, please visit the [Publish Integrations](/publish-integrations/common-publish-integrations/send-to-enterprise-app-store) documentation.

 ### Upload via API & CLI